GenericPirate/tmux/Contributing.md

 ### Medium things

+- A key table timeout and a key binding fired when timeout happens with the previous key in a format or something, would allow binding C-b 1 0 to window 10 while keeping C-b 1 for window 1.

 - ([#2537](https://github.com/tmux/tmux/issues/2537)) Copy mode should try to let the terminal wrap naturally if possible when redrawing so that terminal line copy works better.
 This could only happen when the terminal is the same